RechealB/alx-system_engineering-devops/0x02-shell_redirections/README.md

-1-confused_smiley displays a confused smiey 2-hellofile displays content of the /etc/passwd file 3-twofiles displays content of the /etc/passwd and /etc/hosts files
+1-confused_smiley displays a confused smiey 2-hellofile displays content of the /etc/passwd file 3-twofiles displays content of the /etc/passwd and /etc/hosts files 4-lastlines displays last 11 lines of the /etc/passwd file